androidok/TellaText/README.md

 ### Price
 Free.
 I love to code.
 I need nothing more.

+## Download
+Eventually you will be able to download TellaText on F-droid & Google Play. **For now** you have to go to the release tab on GitHub, and download the .apk file, then run it.

 ### Other
 **Image?** Soon.
 **Release?** Currently aiming for this weekend.